Adityaachaudhary/Pin-Board/README.md

 - **Framer Motion** for smooth animations
 - **Lucide** for the icon set

-## 📞 Support

-If you encounter any issues or have questions, please open an issue on GitHub or contact the development team.

 ---

-Built with ❤️ using React and TypeScript
+Built using React and TypeScript
 ```